 Seeing the red wolves in stone has definitely inspired them but how can we introduce them to live wolves?
 A call to Kate Frost at the WNC Nature Center sets a visit in motion to meet their two red wolves!

-We agree to meet in Dec and Kate & Candace, the red wolf keeper, teach the girls all about red wolves.
+We agree to meet in Dec and Kate & Candace, the red wolf educator, teach the girls all about red wolves.
 Plus they get to meet their two amazing wolves.

 In Love With Karma & Garnet